-- Valve body: the body of the Butterfly valves fits two pipe flanges, the most common body design is lug and wafer type (Fig. 2).
+Valve body: the body of the Butterfly valves fits two pipe flanges, the most common body design is the lug and wafer type (Fig. 2).

 Functions of a Butterfly Valve

-The main functions of a butterfly valve is
+The main functions of a butterfly valve are

 - Flow regulation: Flow can be easily controlled or regulated simply by turning the valve wheel.Using a flow controller the process can be automated.

 - Prevention of Backflow: Butterfly valves can be used for backflow prevention in some situations.

 Types of Butterfly Valves

 Depending on disc closure design, connection design, and actuation method, Butterfly valves can be categorized into several types.

 - Based on the Disc Closure Design